Estimate Time7 min

 Bumping up against income thresholds

 In addition, there are several other factors that could make a focused conversion even more attractive.
 For example, qualified distributions from a Roth IRA are not counted for purposes of figuring the taxation of Social Security benefits, which might be an important additional benefit for those with lower incomes than Joyce.
 High income earners may be subject to surtaxes and surcharges.
 One surtax is the Net Investment Income Tax, which can add an additional tax of 3.8% to specific income sources.
 Those with higher incomes might also pay above the base premiums for Medicare Parts B and D because of a surcharge called the Income-Related Monthly Adjustment Amount (or IRMAA).
-Implementing a focused conversion could result in a reduction in Medicare premiums by reducing your IRMAA surcharge.
+Implementing a focused conversion could result in a reduction in Medicare premiums by reducing your income used to determine your IRMAA surcharge.

 Read Viewpoints on Fidelity.com: Will your retirement income impact Medicare surcharges?